Bedouralshuaibi/lets-eat/README.md

 #### Table of Countenet

-1. Tist of technologies used
+1. List of technologies used
 2. User story
 3. Wireframe
 4. Development process